A bill to establish in the legislative branch the National Commission on Security and Technology Challenges.

 Length: 21 pages

-This bill was introduced on February 29, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 29, 2016, in a previous session of Congress, but it did not receive a vote.

 Feb 29, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.